 A. Main session programming will run June 7-9 from 12:00-17:00 UTC daily.
 Pre and post social activities are planned throughout that week, beginning June 6.

 Conference sessions will be live streamed via FIRST's YouTube channel and open to the public (member and non-member)—there will be no login credentials required for viewing or accessing the streams.
 Live streams will also be recorded and available for on-demand viewing within 24 hours of airing.

 Q. Will there be workshops this year?

-A. Yes, workshops will be featured once a week, following the week of June 6.
+A. Yes, there will be four workshops scheduled starting June 17 through July 15.
 Workshops typically run anywhere between 1.5-4 hours in length.
-Detailed scheduling will be posted to the program agenda late April along with workshop registration information.
-There will be no fee to register for workshops.
+Detailed scheduling can be found here and registration can be completed here.
+There is no fee to attend the workshops.
 Some workshops may have a limited number of registration seats available.
 Registration is open to the public and is first-come, first-served.